 All national park and federal land passes are accepted in the park.
 For individuals visiting via motorcycle, bicycle, or by foot, a $5 entrance fee applies and is good for one week.
 Vehicles must pay $10 for a one-week pass that includes all occupants of the vehicle.

 Another option is purchasing the Local Passport.
 This pass is good for one year and allows entrance to Arches, Canyonlands, Hovenweep, and Natural Bridges.

 Whether you want to drive or hike to the arches, the park contains the greatest concentration of natural arches in the country.
 So needless to say, you may not hit them all.
 Here are the ones you simply shouldn't miss:

-Delicate Arch: This arch has become the symbol of the park and is remains the most iconic and recognizable.
+- Delicate Arch: This arch has become the symbol of the park and remains the most iconic and recognizable.

-Landscape Arch: The largest natural arch in the world, Landscape stretches over 300 feet and is simply breathtaking.
-(My personal favorite!)
+- Landscape Arch: The largest natural arch in the world, Landscape stretches over 300 feet and is simply breathtaking.

 Manti-La Sal National Forest: The Moab District of the forest is only about 5 miles from Arches, while the Monticello District borders Canyonlands National Park.
 The forest is full of stunning mountains draped with pine, aspen, fir, and spruce.
-Visitors can find much to do in Dark Canyon Wilderness, 1,265,254 acres offering areas for hiking, climbing, horseback riding, fishing, camping, and fishing.
-Open year-round, more information is available by calling 435-259-7155.
+Visitors can find much to do in Dark Canyon Wilderness, with 1,265,254 acres offering areas for hiking, climbing, horseback riding, fishing, camping, and fishing.

 Colorado National Monument: Tour this monument's beautiful canyon walls and sandstone monoliths on the 23-mile-long Rim Rock Drive.
 Trails are well-maintained and perfect for hiking, biking, climbing, and horseback riding.
 Open year-round, the monument offers 80 campsites and is located about 100 miles from Arches.